fern-api/fern/packages/docs/docs/getting-started.md

 :::tip Already have an OpenAPI spec?

-Join our private beta for access to our OpenAPI spec -> Fern Definition converter.
-[Get in touch.](mailto:hey@buildwithfern.com?subject=%5BPrivate%20Beta%5D%20OpenAPI%20to%20Fern%20Definition%20converter)
+[Join our private beta](mailto:hey@buildwithfern.com?subject=%5BPrivate%20Beta%5D%20OpenAPI%20to%20Fern%20Definition%20converter) for access to our OpenAPI spec -> Fern Definition converter.

 :::

+## Generate code

+Fern's code generators run remotely in the cloud.
+The input is your **Fern Definition** and the output is auto-generated code.
+You configure which generators you're using in [`generators.yml`](./cli/generate.md).

+Check out [an example generators.yml](https://github.com/fern-api/fern-examples/blob/main/fern/api/generators.yml) on Github.

 ## What's next?